ivxvm/turing-elm/notes.md

 Elm doesn't have nested record update syntax this works: { obj | field = newValue }
 this doesn't: { obj | field = { obj.field | other = ... } }

+There is a neat idiom for field setters that plays well with pipeline operator (|>): setSomething : FieldType -> RecordType -> RecordType setSomething ... = ... asSomethingIn : RecordType -> FieldType -> RecordType
+asSomethingIn = flip setSomething